On the intersections of nilpotent subgroups in simple groups: Exceptional groups of Lie type

 \section{Exceptional groups of Lie type}

-In this section we will prove Theorems \ref{t:main1}, \ref{t:main_asymptotic} and \ref{t:main2} for all simple exceptional groups of Lie type; the proofs will be completed in Section \ref{s:class}, where we deal with the classical groups.
+In this section we will prove Theorems \ref{t:main1}, \ref{t:main_asymptotic} and \ref{t:main2} for all simple exceptional groups of Lie type; the classical groups will be handled in Section \ref{s:class} and we conclude by dealing with the sporadic groups in Section \ref{s:spor}.
 We begin by setting up some general notation that we will use for all simple groups of Lie type.